Skip to Content

 Public colleges$116

-COF vouchers will be capped at 145 cumulative attempted semester credit hours.
-Students who have exhausted the 145 credit hours, may request a waiver for additional funding.
+COF vouchers are capped at 145 cumulative attempted semester credit hours.
+Students who reach this limit may request a waiver for additional funding.

 FAQ